 Unlike the suit jacket made from the same roll of fabric, blazers are made individually without a matching pair of pants/trousers.

 With the jacket by itself, you have a wide array of trousers to choose from when pairing with a blazer.

-While we covered a few different lapel types within the suits section above, lapels for blazers are typically limited to a notch type for the single-breasted and the peaked lapel for the double-breasted cuts – shawl labels are largely absent in this jacket variety.
+While we covered a few different lapel types within the suits section above, lapels for blazers are limited to typically a notch type for the single breasted and the peaked lapel for the double breasted cuts – shawl labels are largely absent in this jacket variety.

 Last But Not Least The Sport Jacket

-Sport jackets have a rich history in English heritage where they are less formal versions of the suits or blazers and were often worn during more casual events such as shooting and watching outdoor sports.
+Sport jackets have a rich history in English heritage where they are a less formal versions of the suits or blazers and were often worn during more casual events such as shooting and watching outdoor sports.